 Susan Neilson is a Canadian artist in the Okanagan Valley in British Columbia.
-She paints mainly in oils on canvas or linen, and in watercolours on archival clay boards; but she also does mixed-media work, printmaking, life drawings, sculptural work and illustrations.
+She paints mainly in oils on wood, canvas or linen, and in watercolours on archival clay boards; but she also does mixed-media work, printmaking, life drawings, sculptural work and illustrations.
 Neilson is interested in contemporary approaches to media, methods and concepts; while also trusting the importance of a firm foundation in classical drawing and historical processes.

 Neilson originally studied Fine Arts at McMaster University, and then secondary school education with specializations in art and industrial arts at the University of Toronto.
 She continued in lithography at McMaster as well as with further professional training as an art education specialist at the University of Toronto.
 Elementary education, English literature, library and technology studies were completed at York University, the University of Victoria and the University of British Columbia.

 Education in the arts continues as a lifelong process.

 Susan Neilson has experience in arts education for students of all ages and at all levels.
 In the summer of 2016, Neilson retired from her position at Okanagan Mission Secondary School as Art Teacher.
 Then she filled in for a semester at the Okanagan campus of the University of British Columbia, teaching two sections of the Visual Arts Education methods course for the Faculty of Education.

 Now, Susan Neilson is working as a self-employed artist.
 She also teaches semi-private lessons in Forest House Studio, and occasional workshops in the community.